ebullient/campaign-notes/compendium/groups/zhenterim.md

 Zhenterim agents must often work in secret, and are frequently proficient in Deception.
 They seek aid from wizards, mercenaries, merchants, and priesthoods allied with the Zhenterim.

+New members are recruited from those who share the Zhenterim's pursuits: Wealth and Power.
+New recruits gain the title of 'Fang'.

 ## Locations